Welcome to version 4!! It's not just about AVHE anymore!

 Any one of these might change your system.

 The first step is to troubleshoot your CAC/reader combination.
 Try logging on to DTS or MyPay.
 If you can get in there, your problem is with AVHE.
 If you can't get in there, then the problem is with your CAC/reader combination.
-Reinstall your CAC enabler to see if that fixes things.
-(DO NOT reinstall/install a CAC enabler if you are on macOS 10.15 Catalina or later)

 Every now and then the DoD updates their certificates.
 Installing the new certificates can fix a lot of problems and is a good first step.